This article aims to help you understand the value of taxonomies by applying it to an archive containing a car collection.

-- Click on the Pen icon next to the Audi node
+- Select the Pen icon next to the Audi node.

 This brings up the taxonomy item editor, where you can set the ACL for the item.

-You want to remove the Set permission as shown below to prevent the possibility that users select this node when inputting metadata in a field.
-Do this for the Audi, BMW, and Mercedes nodes, and any other nodes that you add for car makes at this level of the hierarchy.
+You can remove the Set permission (as shown below) to prevent users from selecting this node when inputting metadata in a field.
+Do this for the Audi, BMW, and Mercedes nodes and any other nodes that you add for car makes at this level of the hierarchy.

 The nodes will still have the Query permission to allow users to click on the node and display assets from all the child nodes.
-For example, when a user clicks on Audi, FotoWeb displays all Audi models.
+For example, when a user select Audi, FotoWeb displays all Audi models.